Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-Since the cosine function is bounded by unity, i.e., $-1\leq \cos \left( \omega t+\Phi \right) \leq 1$, the ETI satisfies the inequality,
+Since the cosine function is bounded by unity (i.e., $-1\leq \cos \left( \omega t+\Phi \right) \leq 1$), the ETI satisfies the inequality,

-This bound reveals useful physical insights.
-First, it shows that weaker damping (smaller $\eta $) and slower vibration frequencies (smaller $\omega $ ) expand the accessible range of the ETI by increasing the magnitude of $ \Gamma $.
-Accordingly, this increase allows greater achievable entanglement.
-Second, by comparing Eq. (\ref{eq:IABt_bound}) with Eq. (\ref{eq:IABtinfity} ), we find that $I^{A/B}\left( t\right) $ can exceed its steady value $ I^{A/B}\left( \infty \right) $, particularly when $\eta $ is small.
-This indicates that transient entanglement $\mathcal{C}_{E}(t)$ can surpass the final entanglement $\mathcal{C}_{E}(\infty )$.
-By tuning $\omega $ and $\eta $, the desired stable $\mathcal{C}_{E}(\infty )$ can be controlled and designed.
+This bound offers valuable physical insights.
+First, it shows that weaker damping (smaller $\eta $) and lower vibration frequencies (smaller $\omega $ ) expand the accessible range of the ETI by increasing the magnitude of $ \Gamma $.
+Accordingly, this expansion allows for greater achievable entanglement.
+Second, by comparing Eq. (\ref{eq:IABt_bound}) with Eq. (\ref {eq:IABtinfity}), we observe that $I^{A/B}\left( t\right) $ can transiently exceed its stationary value $I^{A/B}\left( \infty \right) $, particularly when $\eta $ is small.
+Accordingly, the transient entanglement $\mathcal{C} _{E}(t)$ can surpass the final stabilized value $\mathcal{C}_{E}(\infty )$.
+Thus, by tuning $\omega $ and $\eta $, one can engineer the dynamics to target a specific, stable value of entanglement.